Aryan-2006/Face_Detection_System/README.md

 ├── face_rec_merged.py
 └── ... other files

-4. Install Dependencies
+3. Install Dependencies
 Install all the required Python libraries using the provided requirements.txt file.

 pip install -r requirements.txt

-5. Configure the Database
+4. Configure the Database
-Open the face_rec_merged.py file and update the database connection details to point to your local MongoDB or MySQL instance.
-(Instructions for this are in the code comments).
+Open the face_rec_merged.py file and update the Redis connection details with your own credentials from your Redis Cloud account.

+# --- Configuration and Initialization ---

+# Connect to Redis Client
+# Replace with your actual Redis credentials
+HOSTNAME = 'your-redis-hostname'
+PORTNUMBER = your-redis-port
+PASSWORD = 'your-redis-password'

 ▶️ How to Run the Application
 Open your terminal in the project's root directory.